 We are an official partner of the Coral Conservation Project, an initiative launched in 2009 by Planhotel Hospitality Group and the University of Milano-Bicocca.

-We donate part of our proceeds for the conservation and restoration of coral reefs in the Maldives.
+We actively support the conservation and restoration of coral reefs in the Maldives.

 Coral reefs are one of the richest ecosystems on the planet and often referred to as “rainforests of the sea”.
 Unfortunately, these magnificent structures, home to thousands of fish, corals and countless other sea creatures are in danger!